-TUCSON, Ariz. –– Members of local pop-punk band Trashlings were advised last night by their GPS to avoid another disastrous tour altogether after nine hours of loading their instruments and merch into their borrowed van, according to sources close to the band.
+TUCSON, Ariz. –– Members of local pop-punk band Trashlings were advised by their GPS to avoid another disastrous tour altogether after nine hours of loading their instruments and merch into their borrowed van before departing last night, according to sources close to the band.

 The members of Trashlings were unsure of how to take the suggestions from the second-hand, dash-mounted GPS system.